Anil Seth, Warrick Roseboom, Zoltán Dienes, and Peter Lush

 7. “What about the implicit measures like proprioceptive drift?”

 Although proprioceptive drift is described as ‘implicit’ it is more accurate to describe it as ‘indirect’.
 We found the trait PC correlates with reported proprioceptive drift (Lush et al., 2020).
-Whether people have different expectancies about proprioceptive drift in synchronous versus asynchronous conditions (as we found that they do about explicit subjective reports) is something we are currently testing – our initial data suggests that indeed they do.
+Update from 22/05/2021: We have now tested whether people have different expectancies about proprioceptive drift in synchronous versus asynchronous conditions, as we found that they do about explicit subjective reports.
+Our results show that Indeed they do.
+See Lush et al (2021).

 8. “What about physiological changes (e.g. skin conductance)?”